NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 which points to the remote ORCA data source and ``inputs_dst.ncml`` which remaps some variable names in the destination files.
 Then generate ncml files to get the mesh and mask files (``mask_src.ncml  mesh_hgr_src.ncml  mesh_zgr_src.ncml``).
-*NB In the end I copied the source mesh and mask files locally.*
+*NB In the end I copied the source mesh and mask files locally.
+So obly need to generate 3 files*

 Create ncml file for ORCA12 source data::